geoelements/geoelements.github.io/_posts/publications/2021-08-30-effect-of-slope-angle-on-the-runout-evolution-of-granular-column-collapse-for-varying-initial-volumes.md

 preprint: https://arxiv.org/abs/2108.12866
 ---

-n nature, submarine slope failures usually carry thousands of cubic-meters of sediments across extremely long distances and cause tsunamis and damages to offshore structures.
+In nature, submarine slope failures usually carry thousands of cubic-meters of sediments across extremely long distances and cause tsunamis and damages to offshore structures.
 This paper uses the granular column collapse experiment to investigate the effect of slope angle on the runout behavior of submarine granular landslides for different initial volumes.
 A two-dimensional  coupled  lattice  Boltzman  and  discrete  element  method  (LBM-DEM)  approach  is  adopted  for  numerically